BYUignite/sootlib/README.md

 ### Short Term Design

-* Determine role of `sootvar` object from original code
+* Determine role of `sootvar` object from original code.
+If it's being used as a random collection of values that needs to change.
 * Determine role of `SootState` object
 * Determine desired Cantera compatability features, ex. conversion between IdealGasMix and GasState - IdealGasMix is depreciated and it looks like modern Cantera usage is different than in old examples so desired functionality needs to